Prometheus-X-association/odrl-manager/README.md

 ### Goals:

-- **JSON ODRL Policy Interpretation:** Implementation of an engine capable of interpreting ODRL policies in JSON format to determine the rights associated with a digital resource.
+- **JSON ODRL Policy Evaluation:** Implementation of an engine capable of interpreting ODRL policies in JSON format to determine the rights associated with a digital resource.

 - **JSON Policy Validation:** Feature enabling the validation of ODRL policies in JSON format against the official specification.

+- **ContextFetcher Implementation:** Integrate a ContextFetcher to retrieve values for evaluating the `leftOperand` in conditions and refinements of actions.